synaq/api-quick-start/README.md

 204 No Content
 ```

-### Domain Creation: Creating a new domain and linking it to an existing package automatically
+### Creating a new domain and linking it to an existing package automatically

 To simplify the process of creating domains and linking them in implementations where a package is likely to only require a single domain, the API provides a convenience method where a domain is created underneath a package.